kchylee/TinyApp/README.md

 ## Accessing websites through shortened URL's

 All of your short URL's are available in My Links.
 To access the sites, copy URLs beginning with "localhost:3000/u/" and paste them in your browser address bar.
+It isn't exactly shorter than the original URLs, but it's only because it's on a local machine!
+This won't be an issue once it's up and running on a domain with a short name.